franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 `m / 44' / 118' / 0' / 0 / address_index`

-- 44 is the BIP44 purpose
+- 44 is the BIP44
-- 118 is the coin type for ATOM
+- 118 is the coin type for ATOM as defined in [SLIP-0044](https://github.com/satoshilabs/slips/blob/master/slip-0044.md)
 - address_index is used for multiple accounts of the same user.

 ---